Taifa: Rise

-The origins of the taifas must be sought in the administrative division of the Umayyad Caliphate of Córdoba, as well in the ethnic division of the elite of this state, divided among Arabs, Berbers, Iberian Muslims (known as Muladíes – a significant majority) and the Eastern European former slaves.
+The origins of the taifas must be sought in the administrative division of the Umayyad Caliphate of Córdoba, as well in the ethnic division of the elite of this state, divided among Arabs, Berbers, Muladíes (indigenous Muslim converts, a significant majority) and the Saqaliba, Eastern European former slaves.
 The most secure rulers were governors of frontier provinces, such as the “Farthest Frontier” of Zaragoza; since these regions had been ruled by families for generations prior to the fall of the caliphate, there was minor immediate impact when the caliphate fell.

 During the late 11th century, the Christian rulers of the northern Iberian peninsula set out to retake the lands of the former Visigothic Kingdom that had been conquered by Muslims.
 By this time the caliphate of Cordova, among the richest and most powerful states in Europe, had suffered a civil war, known as the Fitna of al-Andalus.
 As a result, it "broke into taifas, small rival emirates fighting among themselves".

 However, the political decline and chaos was not immediately followed by cultural decline.
 To the contrary, intense intellectual and literary activity grew in some of the larger taifas.

 There was a second period when taifas arose, toward the middle of the 12th century, when the Almoravid rulers were in decline.

 During the heyday of the taifas, in the 11th century and again in the mid 12th century, their emirs (rulers) competed among themselves, not only militarily but also for cultural prestige.
 They tried to recruit the most famous poets and artisans.